cloudfoundry/pxc-release/README.md

 ## General Workflow

 1. Fork the repository
-1. Check out the `pxc-8.0` branch of pxc-release
+1. Check out the `main` branch of pxc-release
 1. Create a feature branch (`git checkout -b <my_new_branch>`)
 1. Make changes on your branch
 1. Deploy your changes using pxc as the database for cf-deployment to your dev environment and run [CF Acceptance Tests (CATS)](https://github.com/cloudfoundry/cf-acceptance-tests/)